HostWeb12115/aztec-packages/barretenberg/docs/versioned_docs/version-v3.0.0-nightly.20250925/explainers/advanced/chonk.md

 ![CHONK Overview](https://hackmd.io/_uploads/BkpsblXEgg.jpg)

-Aztec's goal is to enable private verifiable execution of smart contracts.
+Aztec's goal is to enable verifiable execution of private smart contracts.
 This motivates a proving system design where:

 - Proofs can be generated with relatively low memory, so that the prover can be run on a phone or browser.
-- Proofs can efficiently incorporate many layers of recursion - as the claims being proven are of a recursive nature - one contract function calls another which calls another etc.
+- Proofs can efficiently incorporate many layers of recursion, so that function calls are cheap to compose together.

 The second goal indirectly supports the first - efficient recursion goes hand in hand with low memory proving, as statements can be decomposed via recursion into smaller statements that require less prover memory.